jprotzman/signalk-venus-tanks-plugin/README.md

 # pdjr-skplugin-venus-tanks

-This plugin should only be used on Signal K servers running on Venus OS.
+This plugin is intended for Signal K servers running on Venus OS.

 __pdjr-skplugin-venus-tanks__ represents Signal K tanks as D-Bus services, injecting tank data from Signal K into Venus OS and